Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "If you could kick the person in the pants responsible for most of your trouble, you wouldn't sit for a month."
+> "Projecting your mind into a successful situation is the most powerful means to achieve goals.  "
-> — **Theodore Roosevelt**
+> — **Estee Lauder**

 ---

-_Last updated: 08 April 2025 ⏳_
+_Last updated: 09 April 2025 ⏳_